riyalawrance/Zootopia/README.md

 ### The Problem (that doesn't exist)
-[What ridiculous problem are you solving?]

-### The Solution (that nobody asked for)
 People often talk to animals for fun, but animals never respond.
 There’s no way to hear a funny or cute reply.
 This project makes it possible for users to speak and get a playful sound response from their chosen animal.

+### The Solution (that nobody asked for)
+Zootopia lets you talk to animals… well, kind of.
+It’s a one-way voice translator where you speak, and your chosen animal responds with its signature sound — moo, bark, meow, or screech.
+No real communication, but maximum entertainment.
+It's the perfect mix of chaos, cuteness, and absolutely unnecessary innovation.

 ## Technical Details